How to manage a growing team? 9 effective tips

 I hope these strategies for managing a growing team will help you effectively solve the challenges posed by a growing team.

 As you add new people to the team, there is a possibility that old-fashioned ways of doing things might not work.
-Have a look at the pains of growing a team.
+Have a look at the common challenges of growing a team.

 1. Time crunch

-Not only that but the time you give to each team member is also reduced.
+The time you give to each team member is also reduced in a large team.
 For example, if you had 15 people earlier but added 15 more members, your time is split into 30 members now.

 2. Change in team dynamics